The streets and Squares are filled with parades and a myriad of entertainment from the Santa Cruz de Tenerife Carnival.

 Each year the carnival has a specific theme.
 Some past themes have included flower power (2012), the roaring 20’s (2002), and even space (1991).
 In 2018 for example; the theme voted for by the public of Tenerife was: “La Fantasia” or “Fantasy”.
 So you know you can expect some truly dazzling displays full of weird and wonderful creatures.

 In terms of actual organised affairs, three particular events stand out and have become a tradition each year for the Carnival of Santa Cruz.
 These are three of the most popular events and a must-see for anyone attending the festivities:

 This gala includes a variety of wondrous parades, but most importantly a parade of the carnival queen candidates.
 The queens are dressed in fantastic costumes usually decorated with elaborate feathered designs.

 The public votes for their queen together with a jury panel and the winner is chosen!
 This is an honoured position and the whole election day is just a truly amazing spectacle.
-This event is usually held on the 7th of February and is broadcast live to the country and also on select TV stations abroad.
+This event is broadcast live to the country and also on select TV stations abroad.

 Typically held on the first Friday of the carnival, this is the first and most extensive parade that flows through much of the centre of Santa Cruz.

 The announcement parade celebrates the opening of the carnival.
 It expresses to the world and citizens of Tenerife that the festivities have started, and that its time to party!
 It is also the first major chance for private sponsors of the parade to promote themselves.